lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 proceedings---which will surely affect interest and participation in the subsequent elections.

-It would be incredibly useful to vary compactness unilaterally while knowing that that variation was not due to a previous change in political participation.
+It would be useful to vary compactness unilaterally while knowing that that variation was not due to a previous change in political participation.
 But this is precisely what simulation approaches allow us to do.

-If the simulations are able to generate a representative sample of all districting plans (a big caveat---more on this later), then we can solve the problem of sample size and endogeneity in one fell swoop.
+If we could simulate plans that represent the set of plans that a non-partisan committee pursuing compactness might generate, then we would solve the problem of sample size and endogeneity in one fell swoop.

 Within a sample of automatically generated plans (which are made to satisfy the constraints of), there is Y relationship between SD and HC